 Thought I would send you some of my thoughts on your wonderful fly lines.
 As you already know I have held several fishing world records including IGFA line class record for Brown Trout ... buy the way that fish hangs in the library at world headquarters in Ft.
 Lauderdale Fl.
 I have had many articles both published and written about me.
 I say this because you should know that I am not a novice but an advanced fly fisherman.
 Fly fishing has been my love for 70 years.
 I have taught advanced nymphing, wet fly and streamer fishing for years and still do on my home waters ...
 San Juan River in Navajo Dam N.M.
 Anyway, enough about me.

 My first love is Nymphing.
 I rarely use indicators, so line sensitivity is paramount.
 When I'm high sticking or using any of the " Euro" techniques my favorite line is your orange .024 Dia. shooting line.
 As a matter of fact I don't know why you don't advertise it as such.
 It has so many great properties .....1) Highly visual, so I can detect any movement or lack of movement.
 2) Extremely light which enables me to have direct contact with minimal slack or belly between my rod tip and my leader.
-3) Very little memory so I don't get curling of the line in cold weather and in the cold waters (40 degrees) of the San Juan.
-4) But best of all, its the most sensitive line due to NO STRETCH ...
+3) Very little memory so I don't get curling of the line 4) But best of all, its the most sensitive line due to NO STRETCH ...
 I mean I can almost feel the trout looking at my nymphs.
 Years ago Joe Humphreys advocated using straight Mono from reel to nymph, a system I tried and used for a while.
 Very sensitive ... but some how I didn't feel it was "really" fly fishing, you know, without a fly line.
 But your shooting line gives me the same sensitivity and all the advantages as straight mono but with a fly line ...
 WOW , just the ticket ... it's great.

 Lastly I want to address the Impact line.
 This line is very unique in many ways.
 I would think that most people would gravitate to this line as their first choice.
 It's not the specialty line that the above two lines are but it's not like any other line available.
 I hate to admit this but since I got this line I have abused it to a point of, well quite frankly, I'm embarrassed.
 You talked about how well the coating stands up so I decided to test it for myself.